15 Indian Prime Ministers and Their Historic Decisions [2025 Updated]

 He sits on a list of achievements, including:

-• Inaugurated India’s longest sea bridge, Atal Setu, which has a length of 21.8 km out of which 16.5 km is a sea link.
+• Inaugurated Indiaโ€™s longest sea bridge, Atal Setu, which has a length of 21.8 km, out of which 16.5 km is a sea link.

-• The 5G network in India was launched on October 1, 2022, and within 15 months, its implementation has crossed 4,00,000 sites across the country.
+• The 5G network in India was launched on October 1, 2022, and within 36 months, its implementation has crossed 4.69 lakh sites across the country, covering 99.6% the countryโ€™s districts.

-• Introduced 3 new bills to replace the Indian Penal Code, Criminal Procedure Code, and Indian Evidence Act, with the Bharatiya Nyaya Sanhita Bill, Bhartiya Nagarik Suraksha Sanhita Bill, and Bharatiya Sakshya Bill, respectively.
+• Introduced 3 new bills to replace the Indian Penal Code, Criminal Procedure Code, and Indian Evidence Act, with the Bharatiya Nyaya Sanhita Bill, Bharatiya Nagarik Suraksha Sanhita Bill, and Bharatiya Sakshya Bill, respectively.

 • With the success of Chandrayaan-3, India became the first country in the world to successfully make a soft landing on the South Pole of the Moon.

-• India became the President of G20 in 2023 and the 18th G20 Summit was held at Bharat Mandapam on the 9th and 10th September 2023.
+• India became the President of G20 in 2023, and the 18th G20 Summit was held at Bharat Mandapam on the 9th and 10th September 2023.

-• Increment in the Global Innovation Index of India from 81st rank in 2014 to 40th in 2023.
+• An increment in the Global Innovation Index of India from 81st rank in 2014 to 39th in 2024.

-• Introduced UPI in various foreign countries, like Bhutan, Nepal, Oman, UAE, Southeast Asian countries, UK, France, etc.
+• Introduced UPI in various foreign countries, like Bhutan, Nepal, Oman, UAE, Southeast Asian countries, the UK, France, etc.

 • Inauguration of the new Parliament Building of India, which is laced with some advanced technologies and is earthquake-proof.
 This building is a part of the Central Vista Redevelopment Project.